cclauss/django-elasticsearch-metrics/README.md

 class UsageRecord(EventRecord):
     item_id: int

-    class Meta:
+    class Index:
-        djelme_backend = "my-es8-backend"  # optional if only one backend
+        using = "my-es8-backend"  # optional if only one backend
 ```

 Either enable autosetup...